 Click the link on the player’s name to see them available in a variety of price ranges/conditions on eBay.

-Look this card up and you’ll see it increasing in value as collectors finally realize the scarcity and value of a Hall of Fame quarterback for one of the NFL’s storied franchises.
+Look this second year card up and you’ll see it increasing in value as collectors finally realize the scarcity and value of a Hall of Fame quarterback for one of the NFL’s storied franchises.
 It’s also #2 in the set, making it a condition-sensitive card.
-Graham was a legend in the 1950s NFL, adored in Cleveland and by collectors of the classic '51 Bowman set.
+Graham was a legend in the 1950s NFL, adored in Cleveland and by collectors of the classic 1951 Bowman set.
 A bargain.

-Vintage football card collectors know Bowman produced two sets in '52--a large and small version.
+Vintage football card collectors know Bowman produced two sets in 1952–a large and small version.
 The larger cards are almost out of reach of most average collectors these days, but the smaller versions aren’t.
 Paul Brown’s influence on the NFL can’t be overstated.
-He took football coaching to a new level, with innovation at every turn and earned his own card in the process--one in great demand, especially by Browns and Bengals fans.
+He took football coaching to a new level, with innovation at every turn and earned his own card in the process–one in great demand, especially by Browns and Bengals fans.

 This is supposedly Blanda’s rookie card, although he played so long we’re not totally sure he wasn’t in the 1894 Mayo’s Cut Plug set.
 Blanda experienced just about everything in his career.
-The rise of the NFL’s popularity in the late 50s, the birth of the AFL in the 60s and a career that had him on the field in the Super Bowl as late as the mid-1970s.
+The rise of the NFL’s popularity in the late ’50s, the birth of the AFL in the 60s and a career that had him on the field in the Super Bowl as late as the mid-1970s.
 Quarterback, kicker, Hall of Famer.
 Raider great.
-He’s a Bear here, though, and if you can find his rookie card buy it-- or you’re not really an NFL fan.
+He’s a Bear here, though, and if you can find his rookie card buy it– or you’re not really an NFL fan.

-6) 1955 Topps All American Ernie Nevers--approximate value $90
+6) 1955 Topps All American Ernie Nevers

 His career had long been over when Nevers appeared in this set, but it’s the only Nevers card you’ll be able to find.
 Like Jim Thorpe, Nevers had success as a baseball player too.
 He gave up two homers to Babe Ruth in 1927, which makes this card worth owning all by itself.
 He was one of the NFL’s first superstars playing for the Chicago Cardinals in the ’30s.
 An almost mythological NFL figure.